sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 3. Click on the print icon on the Apple Fritters page.
 4. Verify that in the footer of every page Civic Tech logo and name are displayed.

 ## Expected Behavior:
-Civic Tech logo and name in the printout of the recipe (meal) are displayed in the footer of every page..
+Civic Tech logo and name in the printout of the recipe (meal) are displayed in the footer of every page.

 ### Test Results:
-Test case failed.
+The test case requires revision.

 ![Screenshot from 2024-04-16 13-33-50](https://github.com/CivicTechFredericton/mealplanner/assets/99453690/00450c26-cb1e-433f-921b-1a565f94a44c)